AlexHoangx/c1/Q2/README.md

 1. Performance:
 - We optimize every component in our system (code, database, cache, network, etc...)
 - Always functional/ non functional test before release
 - For any reason homepage must be able to handle high resources consumption.
-We use auto scaling in both way vertical(resources) and horizontal(instances)
+We use auto scaling in both way vertically (resources) and horizontally (instances)
 - ...

 2. Durability: